PauliusMacernis/KnowledgeBase/README.md

  - What is UCS-2?

  - What is UTF-8[?]
  (UTF-8 is commonly used encoding that implements Unicode standard.
 UTF-8 uses one byte for any ASCII character, all of which have the same code values in both UTF-8 and ASCII encoding, and up to four bytes for other characters.
-In short: Variable length of a character, ASCII characters are still one byte.)
+In short: Variable length of a character, ASCII characters (the decent-official version of ASCII - range 0 to 127) are still one byte.)

  - What is the max UTF-`...` available?